 What follows are seven ways you can help stop insurance fraud:

 If you suspect insurance fraud or if someone approaches you with a deal like the above (or anything sounding too good to be true), report it.
-The easiest way to do this is by calling the state’s Insurance Fraud Hotline at (800) 378-0445 or submitting a report online at www.fraudfreeflorida.com.
-Your efforts to stop insurance fraud could make you eligible for up to $25,000 in rewards.
+The easiest way to do this is by calling Florida’s Insurance Fraud Hotline at (800) 378-0445 or submitting a report online at www.fraudfreeflorida.com.
+Your efforts to stop insurance fraud could make you eligible for up to $25,000 in Florida Fraud Fighter rewards.

 2. Stay Updated on Scams

 Remaining vigilant is key to helping stop insurance fraud.
-This includes informing yourself about common insurance scams so you can recognize, avoid, and report them.
-Florida’s Insurance Consumer Advocate Tasha Carter provides a wealth of helpful information online, including how to stop insurance fraud and avoid becoming a victim, plus red flags to be aware of, including being aware of contractors who:
+The more you know about common schemes, the easier it is to recognize, avoid, and report them.
+Florida’s Insurance Consumer Advocate Tasha Carter provides a wealth of resources online, including guidance onhow to stop insurance fraud and red flags to watch for, such as contractors who:

 3. Verify Contractor Credentials